wkgcass/vproxy/doc/command.md

 #### remove from

-Detach the group grom a `server-groups` resource.
+Detach the group grom a `upstream` resource.

 ```
-remove server-group sg0 from server-groups sgs0
+remove server-group sg0 from upstream ups0
 "OK"
 ```